Jonas-Zielke/CPCluster/README.md

    You can run `scripts/install.sh` from the repository root to install Rust (if missing) and build both projects automatically.

     For a full container setup including system packages you can also run `./setup_container.sh` from the repository root.
-This installs required packages, Rust and builds both crates.
+The script detects a supported package manager (e.g. `apt`, `dnf`, `yum`) to install required packages, installs Rust if necessary and builds both crates.
+    If no known package manager is found you will need to install `curl`, `git`, `build-essential`, `pkg-config` and `libssl-dev` manually before running the script.

 2. **Navigate to each project**:
    - Master Node: